 Figure 2.
 On the left, an image of a pig is correctly classified by a state-of-the-art neural network.
 After a small perturbation is added to every pixel of the image, the new image (on the right) is visually very similar to the original image, but now the neural network predicts it is an airliner.

 Multiple sequence alignments of proteins inform statistical models of evolutionary constraints linked to function (Fig. 3A), which include site-independent conservations and pairwise coevolutions.
 These models can then be repurposed to: score mutations in protein sequences, predict protein contacts (Fig. 3B), search for homologs, and design proteins.
-There has been growing interest in replacing traditional models – Position Specific Scoring Matrices (PSSMs), Markov Random Fields (MRFs), and Multivariate Gaussians (MGs) (see Fig. 3C) – with alignment-free deep generative models – variational autoencoders (VAEs), seq2seq models with recurrent neural networks, and transformer networks (Fig. 3C).
-In collaboration with the Ovchinnikov Lab at Harvard, we are interested in interpreting this promising class of models to understand their capabilities.
-Ultimately, we intend to employ these models to score the deleteriousness of mutations in protein sequences, which can help to prioritize disease-associated genomic variants in coding regions.
+There has been growing interest in replacing traditional models – Position Specific Scoring Matrices (PSSMs), Markov Random Fields (MRFs), and Multivariate Gaussians (MGs) (see Fig. 3C) – with alignment-free deep generative models – variational autoencoders (VAEs) - and language models based on transformers, but tailored with biological priors .
+We are interested in interpreting these promising class of models to understand how they build representations and how to harness them to push the boundaries of basic science and cancer biology.

 Figure 3.
 (A) Multiple sequence alignment of homologous protein sequences.
 Positions with the same amino acid are conserved (green column).
 Positions that are in structural contact can exhibit covariation (coupled columns covarying blue and yellow).
 (B) Example contact map shows protein positions from N to C terminus.
 Grey dots represent known contacts from x-ray crystallography, while blue dots represent covariation predictions by an MRF.
 (C) Graphical representation of statistical models for sequence analysis.
 (Images courtesy of Sergey Ovchinnikov)